InSpaceAI/RL-InDrone/Readme.md

  You can test your algorithm in *notebooks/getting-started.ipynb*.

 ### Player Control
- You can play these environments in *play/DRONEENV/DRONEENV.exe*
+ You can play these environments with "Player mode" in *play/DRONEENV/DRONEENV.exe*

 | *Keyboard Key* | *Action* |
 | --- | --- |